-- How much space do you really need?If your spare room only gets used three times a year, it’s probably cheaper to put your guests up at a hotel then pay the mortgage on a room that rarely gets used.
+- How much space do you need?If your spare room only gets used three times a year, it’s probably cheaper to put your guests up at a hotel then pay the mortgage on a room that rarely gets used.
 Of course, a smaller space will come with less room for your stuff (see below), but if you’ve tied up $300K of home equity to pay to store your things, well that might not be the best use of your money.

 - What else could you spend the money on?
 It’s no secret that most Canadians are relying on their home to fund part of their retirement.
 If you sold your $800K house and moved to a $500K condo, what opportunities and doors would that open for you?
 Travel?
 Earlier retirement?

-- How often will your kids really visit?
+- Be honest: How often will your kids truly visit?
 A lot of people considering downsizing are doing so because they’re suddenly empty nesters.
 The kids are (finally) on their own and downsizing to a smaller place is a guaranteed way to make sure they don’t move back in.
 While I’m not suggesting you need to downsize to a one-bedroom condo, most condos will have party rooms that can host your 20-person Thanksgiving Day dinner and many have guest suites for extra guests.

 - Neighbourhood Change One of the most exciting (and scary) parts about downsizing is getting the opportunity to live in a new neighbourhood.
 If you’re currently in the suburbs, imagine being able to walk to cafes, theatres, and parks?
 Don’t forget to imagine the TTC and traffic too – there’s good and bad in every neighbourhood.

 - Lifestyle.
 The biggest adjustment to a downsize is your lifestyle – you’ll likely be giving up backyard BBQ’s and hosting big family reunions, but you’ll also gain time and cold hard cash.
 What kind of life do you want to live?